wildfly/wildfly-governance/wildfly-as/GOVERNANCE.md

 ## Roles and Responsibilities

 - **Contributors**: Anyone who contributes to WildFly Application Server projects in any form.
 - **Maintainers**: Contributors eligible for write access to a WildFly Application Server code repository.
 Responsible for driving initiatives and reviewing/merging contributions in their area of expertise.
+Write access might be limited to particular repositories.
 - **Publishers**: Maintainers with the right to publish releases of the projects they maintain.
+Release permissions might be limited to particular projects.
 - **Component Leads**: Maintainers with higher decision power whenever a functional area of the main application server or WildFly Core they lead is affected.
 - **Project Leaders**: Maintainers (at most one per code repository) with higher decision power whenever the project they lead is affected.
 Responsible for keeping a particular project’s technical direction consistent, safe and sustainable.
 This involves in particular enforcing compliance with requirements of the Commonhaus Foundation.
 - **Overall Project Lead**: Maintainer with higher decision power in all projects and components.